Man arrested after attacks on LA-area drivers' vehicles – KION546

 LOS ANGELES (AP) —

-A man suspected of being the Tesla driver seen in viral videos attacking Los Angeles-area motorists’ vehicles with a pipe was arrested during the weekend, the California Highway Patrol said Monday.
+A man suspected of being the Tesla driver seen in viral videos attacking Los Angeles-area motorists’ vehicles with a pipe was arrested over the weekend, the California Highway Patrol said Monday.

 The video showed that the Tesla did not have a rear license plate.